VIDA-NYU/reprozip/docs/source/traceschema.rst

 ``opened_files``
 ''''''''''''''''

-This table contains the files accessed by the processes.
-Note that a failed access (trying to read a non-existing file, permission denied, ...) is not logged.
-A single path might appear several time, even if accessed by the same process.
+This table contains information regarding the files accessed by the processes.
+Note that a failed access (e.g.: trying to read a non-existing file, permission denied, etc.) is not logged.
+A single path might appear several times, even if accessed by the same process.

-Each file has a numerical id, the canonical path name, the process that accessed it (from which you can get the executable by cross-referencing ``processes``, using also the timestamp), and the mode.
+Each file has a numerical id, the canonical path name, the process that accessed it (from which you can get the executable by cross-referencing ``processes``, also using the timestamp), and the mode.

 ::